claesenm/optunity/docs/user/metrics.rst

-Metrics
+Quality metrics
 ========================

-Metrics (score/loss functions) are used to quantify the performance of a given model.
+Quality metrics (score/loss functions) are used to quantify the performance of a given model.
 Score functions are typically maximized (e.g. accuracy, concordance, ...) whereas loss functions should be minimized (e.g. mean squared error, error rate, ...).
 Optunity provides common score/loss functions for your convenience.

 We use the following calling convention: